 INTRODUCTION TO CERAMIC RESTORATION & RESEARCH

 This course will introduce you to the vast world of ceramic mending and restoration, from antique to modern.
-Students will learn how to research and identify ceramic objects and fragments (sherds) using resources developed by ceramic specialists and archaeologists.
-Students will also practice some of the techniques used to mend and restore historic and collectible ceramics.
-Hands-on activities include learning how to research and identify ceramics, and how to detect old repairs, and plan for new repairs.
-Materials: Students supply ceramic piece to work with.
+You will learn how to research and identify ceramic objects and fragments (sherds) using resources developed by ceramic specialists and archaeologists.
+You will practice some of the techniques used to mend and restore historic and collectible ceramics.
+Hands-on activities include learning how to research and identify ceramics, and how to detect old repairs and plan for new ones.
+Materials: Student-supplied ceramic piece.
 This course will be taught by Melody Howarth, the owner/operator of Mel’s Belles Restorations and the Historian for the Town of Nassau in Rensselaer County.
 Click here to register.

 ARCHAEOLOGICAL FIELD WORK PROGRAM

 This course gives students an opportunity to learn and/or enhance specific archaeological fieldwork skills.
-It is designed to train the students in applying the basic principles of surveying to a site area by using a transit and other techniques for surface mapping.
+It is designed to train students in applying the basic principles of surveying to a site area by using a transit and other techniques for surface mapping.
 Students will also receive formal training in excavating and recording archaeological data.
 Field sessions will take place at archaeological sites in the area.
 Pre-requisite: CFP 106 Historical Archaeology or CFP 102 Native American Archaeology.
 This course is taught by Adam Lucier, who has worked with Hartgen Archaeological Associates for 20 years as a Field Archaeologist and a Project Manager/Director.
-He has discovered and excavated a wide range of archeological site types including 19th-century urban sites, 19th-century rural farmsteads, 18th-century Revolutionary War era sites, 17th century Dutch site and Native American sites.
+He has discovered and excavated a wide range of archeological site types including 19th century urban sites, 19th century rural farmsteads, 18th century Revolutionary War era sites, 17th century Dutch site and Native American sites.
 Click here to register.

 Would you like to learn how to clean cemetery stones?
 Do you have a family plot with a stone that needs cleaning?
 Are you having a difficult time reading the worn lettering on a stone?
-Melody Howarth will show you cleaning and reading methods that work quite well.
-Join Ms. Howarth at Vale Cemetery for this informative workshop.
+Learn cleaning and reading methods at Vale Cemetery that work quite well.
 Students will be contacted prior to the class with meeting instructions.
 Students are asked to bring gloves, bottled water and a bagged lunch.
-Materials fee: $10.
+Materials fee: $10 to be paid to the instructor.
 This course will be taught by Melody Howarth, the owner/operator of Mel’s Belles Restorations and the Historian for the Town of Nassau in Rensselaer County.
 Click here to register.